rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 ## Start virt-manager

+Open the terminal and enter:

 `virt-manager`

+Or hit the super key and type virt to bring up the virtual machine icon.

 This will open the virt-manager GUI.
 Now we can create our first virtual machine!
 For this example I am creating a Windows 10 Virtual Machine.